Behaviour Management Guidelines for TEFL Teachers

 Positive and mindful comments help students to value their learning and respect their teacher.

-Sample Expectations
+Sample Classroom Expectations

 - If it’s ok to talk during a lesson, please use quiet, polite English.